 The club won 4 consecuitive premierships between the years of 1965 and 1968, marking the most successful era that the club has had.

 A number of former and current AFL/VFL players started their football lives at West Coburg.
 David Dench played 275 for North Melbourne between 1969 and 1984, during this time he also captained the Kangaroos to their 1977 premiership, won 4 Syd Barker Medals and represented Victoria in State of Origin 4 times.

 There are currently two players in the AFL who started at West Coburg.
-2017 premiership player Brandon Ellis of Richmond and Adam Saad now at Essendon.
+2017 and 2019 Richmond premiership player Brandon Ellis (now at Gold Coast) and Adam Saad now at Carlton.